Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Solution of Multicriteria Pairwise Comparison Problems

-In this section, we offer max-ordering, lexicographic and lexicographic max-ordering optimal solutions to these problems.
+In this section, we offer new max-ordering, lexicographic and lexicographic max-ordering optimal solutions to the problem.
 If the solution obtained is not a unique vector of ratings, this solution is reduced to two the best and worst solution vectors, which most and least differentiate between the alternatives with the highest and lowest ratings.